Branscombe is one of the most picturesque villages on England’s Jurassic Coast. Find out what there is to see and do here in this handy little guide.

 No, this isn’t some kind of strange pub crawl; Beer is actually the name of a nearby town, and there’s a beautiful coastal path you can follow (via the Hooken Cliffs) to reach it.
 National Trust list the walk as being 9.6 kilometres one-way, but their route takes you through the village of Branscombe first, so you can probably knock two or three kilometres off that if you’re starting from Branscombe beach.

-Our original intention (as Stu is not a huge fan of hiking/walking long distances) was to catch the bus from Branscombe to Beer and then walk the coastal path back.
+Our original intention (as Stu is not a huge fan of hiking/walking long distances) was to catch the bus from Branscombe to Beer and then walk the South West Coast Path back.
 However, we hadn’t accounted for the fact that we were visiting a tiny village, in the off-season and over a weekend.
 Buses only run during the week around here (and occasionally on Saturdays; it was Sunday when we attempted the walk).

 So we ended up walking until Stu was tired of walking (which was around two thirds/three quarters of the way to Beer), turning around, walking back to Branscombe, picking up the car, and then driving to Beer!